 Shoulder Chop

 • Check the temp!
-Always have a temperature probe or instant-read thermometer handy.
+Always have a temperature probe or instant-read thermometer available, so you can pull those chops off the grill at the right time

-• Let the chops rest for 5 minutes after cooking.
+• Rest them: Rest the chops for 5 minutes after cooking.
 Doing this will help the muscle fibers relax, resulting in a tender pork chop.

-• Best woods for pork chops: Mild to moderate woods like apple, cherry, peach, or pecan (or pellets) work best for pork chops.
+• Best woods: Mild to moderate woods like apple, cherry, peach, or pecan work best for pork chops.

 With this ultimate pork chop guide, you can successfully make some delicious chops.
-Here are some of our favorite recipes to get you started!
-Please note that these recipes can be cooked on a pellet, gas, or charcoal grill, baked in the oven, or cooked in a skillet.
+Here are some of my favorite recipes to get you started!
+Please note that these recipes can be cooked on a pellet smoker, gas grill, charcoal unit, or baked in the oven, or cooked in a skillet.

 The post The Ultimate Pork Chop Guide appeared first on BBQ & Grilling with Derrick Riches.